lostdesign/teamotes/README.md

 ## Features
 - Copy any image to clipboard and paste it almost anywhere
 - Searching for emotes in app
+- Keyboard shortcut for search, navigating with tab and selecting emotes with enter

 ### Coming soon
 - Variable Image sizes